Hafsa1918/YOLO-FUZZ/README.md

 You may use this code for small traffic sign detection by following these simple steps.

-1- Estimate anchors using anchors.mat file
+1- Estimate anchors using anchorboxSortScale_fuzzy.m file

 2- Copy test and train images in datasets/gtsdb_Test and datasets/gtsdb_Train respectively